flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 If there is minimal content to render (i.e. only a few windows are used), there will be long gaps between writing to the frame buffer and the Display Processor retrieving it.
 This enables the **CPU to make extra changes to the frame** if needed.
 The VIP is also prepared for this: the CPU can set up interrupts to monitor various states of the VIP, including this scenario.

-On the other side, if too many affine windows are rendered, the Pixel Processor may *miss the deadline*, resulting in frame drops.
+On the other hand, if too many affine windows are rendered, the Pixel Processor may *miss the deadline*, resulting in frame drops.
 Luckily, interrupts are available to detect this condition as well.
 In any case, the official documentation provided the timings for each layer type.

 ### Creative content {.tabs-close}